TRO Brian Bennison Practitioner Award

 A nominee must be a Registered (R/TRO, R/TRO DIP) member of TRO and work in a direct client service capacity.
 Nominees may not be a current member of the Board of Directors of TRO.

 - Recognition at the Annual TRO Conference Awards Ceremony Dinner (including two complimentary tickets)

 - TRO Certificate

 - Recognition in various TRO communications: TRO website, TRO Blog, e-TRO, etc.

-The Awards Sub-Committee consists of a minimum of 3 volunteers including: at least one representative from the Membership and Professional Services Committee and up to six TRO members (the TRO Communications Coordinator is an ex-officio member).
-It is responsible for reviewing TRO award nominations and will forward recommendations to the Membership and Professional Services Committee for approval by the TRO board of directors.
+The Awards Sub-Committee consists of a minimum of three volunteers including: at least one representative from the Membership Services Committee and up to six TRO members (TRO's Communications Coordinator is an ex-officio member).
+It is responsible for reviewing TRO award nominations and will forward recommendations to the Membership Services Committee for approval by the TRO board of directors.